ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ### Prepare for your first run

-Make sure you have the latest version of Nextflow, as well as the latest version of Docker (if running the pipeline on a laptop / PC) or Singularity (if running on a high-performance cluster).
-Pipeline was tested with Nextflow v23.10.0.5889 and Docker v23.0.1.
+Currently, pipeline works with Nextflow v23.04.
+Make sure that you have the latest version of Docker (if running the pipeline on a laptop / PC) or Singularity (if running on a high-performance cluster).

 ### Prepare your input data